Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

-The above example suggests that the modality $\Delta$ is expressible by a certain disjunction of $\nabla$ formulas.
-This is indeed (almost) true in general.
-However, for some coalgebra functors the disjunction of the $\nabla$ formulas might be infinite and thus $\Delta$ may not be definable by a well-formed formula of the finitary language.
+\end{enumerate} \end{exa} The above example suggests that the modality $\Delta$ might always be expressible by a certain disjunction of $\nabla$ formulas.
+This is indeed true, but the disjunction need not in general be finitely generated: for some coalgebra functors the disjunction of the $\nabla$ formulas needed in the expression is inherently infinite and thus $\Delta$ is not definable by a well-formed formula of the finitary language.
+The mutual definability of the two modalities becomes important when formulating rules of the sequent calculus.